-- Hand out the Quality Assurance Test worksheets (1 per team) and ask them to fill out the top section with team name and participants' names. - Ask each team to put their satellite model together with their Quality Assurance Test worksheet around the edges of the room.
-Ask each team to move one notch clockwise to offer feedback to the neighboring team, using the Quality Assurance Test worksheet. - The Quality Assurance Team conducts the Drop Test and records their findings.
+- Hand out the Quality Assurance worksheets (1 per team) and ask them to fill out the top section with team name and participants' names. - Ask each team to put their satellite model together with their Quality Assurance worksheet around the edges of the room.
+Ask each team to move one notch clockwise to offer feedback to the neighboring team, using the Quality Assurance worksheet. - Afterwards, teams return to their seats and discuss feedback from the Quality Assurance Team.